decentraland/wearable-preview/README.md

 - `bodyShape`: which body shape to use, possible values are `urn:decentraland:off-chain:base-avatars:BaseMale` or `urn:decentraland:off-chain:base-avatars:BaseFemale`.
 - `emote`: the emote that the avatar will play.
 Default value is `idle`, other possible values are: `clap`, `dab`, `dance`, `fashion`, `fashion-2`, `fashion-3`,`fashion-4`, `love`, `money`, `fist-pump` and `head-explode`.
 - `zoom`: the level of zoom, it must be a number between 1 and 100.
+- `zoomScale`: a multiplier for the zoom level.
+By default is `1` but it can be increased to get extra zoom.
 - `camera`: which camera type to use, either `interactive` or `static`.
 By default it uses the `interactive` one.
 - `projection`: which projection type to use, either `orthographic` or `perspective`.
 By default it uses the `perspective` one.
 - `offsetX`: apply an offset in the X position of the scene.
 By default is `0`.